xhubio/nanook-website/docs/modules/writer.md

 ---

-The writer is responsible to export the generated data in the format needed.
+The writer is responsible for exporting the generated data in the required format.
-Best practice is to create one writer for each format or kind of data.
+It is best practice to create one writer for each format or type.

 ## Constructor